 At the Conference, Representatives, in the role of their country's spokespersons, will debate the issues on the agenda to seek solutions to the problems facing the world community.
 They will also create and discuss draft documents, caucus with Representatives who are roleplaying other countries and work to solve the problems facing the world.
-In the United Nations today, nations will usually debate an item in an attempt to reach a solution that can be agreed to by all, or at least by most, states.
+In the United Nations today, countries will usually debate an item in an attempt to reach a solution that can be agreed to by all, or at least by most Member States.
 The draft documents under discussion at AMUN can be accepted by consensus, adopted, amended, combined or even debated to the point that no final document can be produced on a given issue.

 Special effort should be made to adopt documents through consensus rather than a formal vote.
 Adoption by consensus shows solidarity and strong support within the body for a decision or course of action.
 Over seventy-five percent of the General Assembly's resolutions are now adopted by consensus.
-While not always achievable on every issue, passage of resolutions by consensus illustrates the importance of an issue to the international community.
-By aiming for universal agreement on their written work, AMUN Committee simulations strive to emulate this aspect of international diplomacy.
+Passing resolutions by consensus is not achievable on every issue, but it illustrates the importance of an issue to the international community.
+By aiming for universal agreement on their written work, AMUN simulations strive to emulate this aspect of international diplomacy.